Menaka-J/Tic-tac-toe/README.md

 🔹 Implement an AI bot for a single-player mode 🤖
 🔹 Highlight winning row/column with an animation ✨
 🔹 Add a dark mode toggle 🌙

-💡 Feel free to suggest new features! 🚀